BulletButcher88/gunky_app/README.md

 ## NEXT STEPS

+* Tempo button and graphic display to be finalised

 * Build a server and route to handle the queue cards from remote client to display client

 * Test drive the app with a band.
 Get some feedback and make changes.